message/iata/CW.md

 - passengers who reside in Curacao;
 - passengers with a diplomatic passport;
 - passengers staying for less than 24 hours;
-- members from the Dutch Armed Forces and their family members.
+- members from the Dutch Armed Forces and their immediate family members.
 5. Passengers are subject to medical screening upon arrival.
 6. More information can be found at <a href="https://ccaa.cw/publications/covid-19/">https://ccaa.cw/publications/covid-19/</a>